Nvmeless/simple_mvc/README.md

 # simple_mvc
-This is a simple way to creat a mvc controlled PHP website
+This is a simple way to create a mvc controlled PHP website